Microsoft Fabric Data Activator (Reflex): Real-Time Alerting Guide

 <h2>Eventstream Triggers for Real-Time Data</h2> <p>For true real-time alerting, connect Data Activator to Fabric Eventstreams.
 This enables sub-second trigger evaluation on streaming data from IoT devices, application events, or any real-time source.
 The Eventstream integration supports:</p> <ul> <li><strong>Property mapping</strong> — Map event properties to trigger conditions</li> <li><strong>Object tracking</strong> — Monitor individual objects (devices, customers, orders) independently</li> <li><strong>State-based triggers</strong> — Alert when an object enters or leaves a specific state</li> <li><strong>Duration triggers</strong> — Alert when a condition persists for a specified time period</li> </ul>

-<h2>Condition Types</h2> <p>Data Activator supports several condition types:</p> <ul> <li><strong>Threshold</strong> — Value exceeds or falls below a static or dynamic threshold</li> <li><strong>Change detection</strong> — Value changes by a specified amount or percentage</li> <li><strong>State transition</strong> — Object moves from one state to another</li> <li><strong>Duration</strong> — Condition remains true for a specified time window</li> <li><strong>Absence</strong> — Expected data stops arriving (heartbeat monitoring)</li> </ul>
+<h2>Condition Types and Configuration</h2> <p>Data Activator supports several condition types, each suited to different monitoring scenarios.
+Choosing the right condition type is critical — a threshold trigger on a metric that fluctuates naturally will generate constant false positives, while a change detection trigger on a slowly evolving metric will miss critical shifts.
+Match the condition type to the behavior pattern of your data:</p> <ul> <li><strong>Threshold</strong> — Value exceeds or falls below a static or dynamic threshold</li> <li><strong>Change detection</strong> — Value changes by a specified amount or percentage</li> <li><strong>State transition</strong> — Object moves from one state to another</li> <li><strong>Duration</strong> — Condition remains true for a specified time window</li> <li><strong>Absence</strong> — Expected data stops arriving (heartbeat monitoring)</li> </ul>

-<h2>Actions: Email, Teams, and Power Automate</h2> <p>When a trigger fires, Data Activator can:</p> <ul> <li><strong>Send email</strong> — Notification with context data to specified recipients</li> <li><strong>Post to Teams</strong> — Adaptive card to a Teams channel or chat</li> <li><strong>Start Power Automate flow</strong> — Trigger any Power Automate workflow for complex orchestration (create tickets, update records, escalate, etc.)</li> </ul> <p>The Power Automate integration is the most powerful option, enabling virtually unlimited downstream actions including ServiceNow ticket creation, Slack notifications, database updates, and custom API calls.</p>
+<h2>Actions: Email, Teams, and Power Automate</h2> <p>When a trigger fires, Data Activator can:</p> <ul> <li><strong>Send email</strong> — Notification with context data to specified recipients</li> <li><strong>Post to Teams</strong> — Adaptive card to a Teams channel or chat</li> <li><strong>Start Power Automate flow</strong> — Trigger any Power Automate workflow for complex orchestration (create tickets, update records, escalate, etc.)</li> </ul> <p>The Power Automate integration is the most powerful action option, enabling virtually unlimited downstream workflows including ServiceNow ticket creation, Slack notifications, database updates, custom API calls, and multi-step approval processes.
+For enterprise deployments, I recommend standardizing on Power Automate flows for all critical alerts — email and Teams notifications are convenient but lack the audit trail, retry logic, and escalation capabilities that production operations require.</p>

 <h2>Enterprise Use Cases</h2> <h3>SLA Monitoring</h3> <p>Monitor service level agreements in real-time.
 Trigger escalation workflows when response times exceed thresholds or ticket backlogs grow beyond capacity.</p>